MatteoGioia/neuron/zettelkasten/University/Machine Learning/ML VI - Performance Evaluation.md

         - What are the measures for classifiers?
 Explain what are the ROC, AUROC and PR-curve and why they are useful.
         - Why it is important to understand where errors come from before actually trying to see if our estimates are accurate?
         - What is bias?
 Descrive the most common tpyes.
+        - What is variance?
+Can we always deal with it?
+        - How can estimate how precise is our estimate of the error of a model?
+Answer reviewing the Excursus.
+        - How can we compare 2 different hyp?
+What are the 2-tailed and 1-tailed tests?
+        - What is KFV?

 ## Choosing the right performance measure